Ascribed status and achieved status are two sociological terms that were coined by Ralph Linton in The Study of Man: An Introduction (1936).

 An achieved status is socially more valued than ascribed status because the former shows abilities and merit while the latter is indifferent to them.

-One can highlight multiple other differences between the two based on common observation.
+One can highlight multiple other differences between the two based on common observations.